envytools/envytools/hwdocs/chipsets.rst

     - split into a central HUB managing everything and several GPCs doing all actual work
-    - GPCs further split into a common part and several TPs
+    - GPCs further split into a common part and several TPCs
     - using falcon for context switching
     - D3D11 support